top of page

 The Guardian reviewer Tim Astley, wrote :"Milly Forrest, with her silvery tone, sounded exquisite in Purcell’s If Music Be the Food of Love."

-Thereafter she continued her MA studies at the RCM, partly funded by the generosity of a Chiswick resident.
+Thereafter Milly continued her MA studies at the RCM, partly funded by the generosity of a Chiswick resident.

 Milly Forrest aged 26 at Chiswick Festiv